Only Murders in the Building season 5: Development

 In September 2024, during the airing of the fourth season, Hulu renewed the series for a fifth season.

 Casting

 In March 2025, Keegan-Michael Key, Christoph Waltz, and Renée Zellweger joined the cast in undisclosed roles for the season.
 In April 2025, Logan Lerman, Jermaine Fowler and Beanie Feldstein joined the cast.
 In August 2025, Dianne Wiest and Bobby Cannavale were announced to have been respectively cast as Lester's wife and a mobster.

 Filming

 Filming for the season took place between March and June 2025.

 Music

 The album for the fifth season was released on October 24, 2025.

+Season five featured an original song entitled "Wish That You Were Me" written by David Archuleta, Sophie Rose and Michael Blum.
+The song was performed by the character Althea (a.k.a.
+"Thē") (Beanie Feldstein).

+The score for the show was composed by Siddhartha Khosla.